Colin Petersen

-Frederick Colin Petersen (born 24 March 1946) is an Australian drummer, record producer and former child actor.
+Frederick Colin Petersen (24 March 1946 – 18 November 2024) was an Australian musician and actor.
 He played as a member of the bands Steve and the Board, the Bee Gees and Humpy Bong.
 In August 1969, he left the Bee Gees and he was replaced by Pentangle drummer Terry Cox to record the songs for their 1970 album Cucumber Castle.
 His scenes from the film of the same name were cut, and he is not credited on the accompanying album soundtrack, even though he does play on some songs.

 Life and career

 Early life and acting career

 Frederick Colin Petersen began his acting career at the age of seven.
 When he was still nine years old in late 1955, he starred in the film Smiley (released in 1956), with Sir Ralph Richardson, but by the time he was 12 in 1958 he was forced to cease acting as his mother felt it was interfering with his education.
 Other film credits included The Scamp (1957), A Cry from the Streets (1958) and, much later, Barney (1976).
+Smiley, The Scamp and A Cry from the Streets were all successful and in 1957 Petersen was voted one of the biggest stars at the British box office.

 In 1958, before his mother took him back to Australia to focus on his education, he was screen-tested for the part of the young hero in Tiger Bay, but the part eventually went to the then 12 years old Hayley Mills instead, the part being rewritten for a girl.
-He attended the Humpybong State School at the same time that Barry, Robin and Maurice Gibb (they went to Scarborough State School first and later went to Humpybong).
-Petersen was in Barry's class, though they rarely crossed paths in any significant way.
-While at school he developed an interest in music, starting out on piano but switching to drums.
-(He had, however, already shown himself to be a talented drummer in the film The Scamp (1957).
+He attended the Humpybong State School at the same time as Barry, Robin and Maurice Gibb (they went to Scarborough State School first and later went to Humpybong).
+He was a boarder at Ipswich Grammar School, graduating in 1963.

 After leaving school he played with several bands including Steve and the Board and became acquainted with Maurice Gibb, who invited him to sit in on one of the Bee Gees' sessions in Sydney.
 He ended up becoming friends with the family and ultimately played on as many as a dozen of their early Australian sides.
+When Petersen left the Board, he was replaced by Geoff Bridgford, who would replace him again later on as a member of the Bee Gees.